AleMorales9011/ForgeWare/012-POO/POO_2.md

 Operators are the essential tools that let you perform operations on data in your Java programs.
 Without them, you wouldn't be able to do basic things like calculations (addition, subtraction, etc.) or comparisons.

 # Next

+We will learn about abstract classes, interface definitions, and graphic interfaces.